 He completed a combined neurosurgery and orthopaedic spine surgery fellowship at the Cleveland Clinic, with focused training in minimally invasive and reconstructive techniques for the full spectrum of spinal disorders, including degenerative, tumor, trauma, rheumatologic, and infectious disorders.
 He complements his comprehensive cranial and spinal oncologic practice with radiosurgical techniques, such as Gamma Knife.

 He sees patients at our main office in Dallas, as well as in our Addison and Grapevine/Southlake offices.
-He is on staff at Presbyterian Hospital of Dallas, Methodist Hospital for Surgery, Texas Institute for Surgery and Forest Park Southlake.
+He is on staff at Presbyterian Hospital of Dallas, Methodist Hospital for Surgery and Texas Institute for Surgery.

 Dr. Taub lives in Dallas with his wife and two children.